charuvinda/KhovanovSteenrod/README.md

 Step 6.
 Run the code!
 Your St_i data should appear in a file claled data.txt.

 MORSELINK PRESENTATIONS:
-In this section, we give a recipe for how to make your own Morselink presentation you can input We encode an oriented link diagram as a MorseLink, which, by our definition, is a sequence of Morse moves and crossings moving left to right.
+In this section, we give a recipe for how to write your own Morselink presentation for any link.
+We encode an oriented link diagram as a MorseLink, which, by our definition, is a sequence of Morse moves and crossings moving left to right.
 It is written in the form (Move_1,Move_2,Move_3,...,Move_n), where
 1. Move_i is of the form ((a,b),X),
 2. X is either 0, 1, '+', or '-'
 3. a,b are distinct integers, indicating the two rows that involve this move.
 In the case X is not '0', a must be less than b